Wigner function shapelets: Symplectic representation of astronomical images: Cosmological information in the Wigner function

 We describe how cosmological information emerges in the Wigner function and its angular correlations.
-We exemplify the linear response of weak lensing i.e. shear \cite{Mandelbaum2018} and flexions \cite{Bacon:2005qr}, cosmic birefringence\cite{2022NatRP...4..452K}, and higher-moment of galaxy shapes \cite{2024PhRvD.109f3541P,2025arXiv250908787K} in the language of the Wigner function and WFS.
-Throughout this section, we will argue that the response function is well-defined at the local level of the image plane, implying a possibility to handle image systematics and noise at a local level.
-Note that we represent here the ensemble with $\langle\cdots\rangle$ without mentioning the subscript that denotes the ensemble is taken over cosmological realisations.
+We exemplify the linear response of weak lensing i.e. shear \cite{Mandelbaum2018} and flexions \cite{Bacon:2005qr}, cosmic birefringence\cite{2022NatRP...4..452K}, and higher-moment of galaxy shapes \cite{2024PhRvD.109f3541P,2025arXiv250908787K} in the language of the Wigner function and the WFS.
+Throughout this section, we will argue that the response function is well defined at the local level of the image plane, implying a possibility to handle image systematics and noise at a local level.
+Note that we represent here the ensemble with $\langle\cdots\rangle$ without mentioning the subscript that denotes the ensemble is taken over cosmological realizations.